WHAT IS SEA GLASS AND WHERE DOES IT COME FROM?

-Sea glass (also called seaglass, beach glass and mermaids tears) starts out it's long journey as bottles and glass that get thrown in the ocean, broken, and then tumbled smooth by the waves, sand and time.
+Sea glass (also called seaglass, beach glass, or mermaid's tears) starts out its long journey as bottles and glass that get thrown into the ocean, broken, and then tumbled smooth by the waves, sand, and time.
 It's Mother Nature's way of making something beautiful out of our disposables!
-Products today are made and disposed of very differently then they were in the past.
-Years ago almost everything we purchased came in glass bottles or jars.
+Products today are made and disposed of very differently than they were in the past.
+Years ago, almost everything we purchased came in glass bottles or jars.
 These same products today are being packaged in plastic bottles and containers.
 Trash disposal was something that little thought went into, and the environmental issues that we face today were not a factor.
 Residents would dispose of their trash by tossing it into the ocean or burying it into the sand.
-Over the years we have come to understand the dangers of pollution and trash disposal and have put rules such as recycling into place to address these issues.
-We have evolved our products to be “eco friendly” as the world goes “green”.
-As with any evolution we gain some things and loose others.
-In this case with the shift from glass to plastic and having no trash disposal to recycling, beautiful sea glass is something that we are loosing.
-As time goes on sea glass is becoming increasing harder to find and it is only a matter of time before these beautiful gems will simply be a thing of the past.
+Over the years we have come to understand the dangers of pollution, and have put systems into place such as recycling to address these issues.
+We have evolved our products to be eco-friendly as the world goes “green”.
+As with any evolution, we gain some things and lose others.
+In the manufacturing shift from glass to plastic, beautiful sea glass is something that we are losing.
+As time goes on, sea glass is becoming increasing harder to find and it is only a matter of time before these beautiful gems will simply be a thing of the past.

 What makes one piece of sea glass more valuable than another?
 Well, there are several factors that affect the value of Natural Sea Glass.
-Sea glass is just glass like other gemstones are just rocks!
-The true value for any "gem" is not only its beauty but the rareness and unique quality each piece holds.
+Sea glass is just glass, like other gemstones are just rocks!
+The true value of any "gem" is not only its beauty, but the rareness and unique quality each piece holds.
 The shape of the sea glass plays an important role in determining the value.
 Triangular is the most common shape for sea glass.
-As time goes by and the glass smoothes down it molds into softer more oval or "egged" shape.
-To get a piece of sea glass to this stage (especially with no chips or flaws) is a long and special occurrence.
+As time goes by and the edges of the triangle smooth, it molds into a softer, more oval or “egg” shape.
+To get a piece of sea glass to this stage (especially with no chips or flaws) is a long process and special occurrence.
 Larger pieces of glass are also harder to find in a nice smooth condition because they are more likely to hit a rock and break into smaller pieces.
-Then those pieces have to start the process of smoothing down the chipped side, which takes years.
-So one piece of sea glass can easily be in the ocean for 50-100 years before it is perfectly smooth and frosted to the point of being what is called "jewelry quality".
+One piece of sea glass can easily be in the ocean for 50-100 years before it is perfectly smooth and frosted to the point of being "jewelry quality".
 Color is also an important factor in determining the value of sea glass.
-It can also help date a piece of sea glass and give us an idea of what kind of bottle or tablewear it came from.
+It can also help date a piece of sea glass and give us an idea of what kind of bottle or tableware it came from.

-"Ultra Rare" sea glass is a term that I came up with to define these colorful pieces of very rare sea glass from England.
-The term "Ultra Rare" is now widely used in the sea glass community but when I first started making sea glass jewelry many people were referring to it as "End of Day" sea glass or "Flash Glass".
+"Ultra-Rare" sea glass is a term that we coined to define the multi-layered, colorful pieces of unique glass from England.
+The term "Ultra Rare" is now widely used in the sea glass community and is also referred to as "End of Day" sea glass or "Flash Glass".

-This glass was once made for decorative uses such as table wear and Victorian art glass.
+This glass was once made for decorative uses such as tableware and Victorian art glass.
 The color was added in layers.
-The bottom layer was almost always white or clear glass and different colors we added to the top.
-The glass was made this way mostly because it was more cost efficient.
-It was less expensive to add colors on top of white glass then it was to make the whole design one solid color.
-The "spotted" pieces of sea glass are a result of this process.
-The glass was manufactured next to the ocean near a cliff.
-At the end of the day glass scraps would be tossed into the ocean and in time these beautiful pieces would form.
+The bottom layer was almost always white or clear and different colors were added to the top.
+The glass was made this way mostly because it was more cost efficient; it was less expensive to add colors on top of white glass then it was to make the whole design one solid color.
+These patterned pieces of sea glass are the result of this process.
+This glass was manufactured next to the ocean near a cliff.
+At the end of the day, the glass scraps would be tossed into the ocean and, in time, these beautiful pieces would form.
 These pieces of genuine English sea glass are some of the most unique and quality pieces of sea glass offered.
 Most of them date back to the early 1900's.

-Everyone always wants to know where to find sea glass.
-I find a lot of my sea glass right here in Massachusetts!
-It is not as easy to find and as plentifull as it once was so you really have to hunt for it!
-Most people tell me that they search and search but find only a few pieces of sea glass, usually in the most common colors.
-As I stated above (in the "what is sea glass and where does it come from" section), sea glass is slowly diminishing.
-Also it is very rare to find sea glass at heavily populated beaches.
+Sea glass is not as plentiful and easy to find as it once was.
+Most people say they search and search but find only a few pieces of sea glass, usually in the most common colors.
+As stated above (in the "what is sea glass and where does it come from" section), sea glass is slowly diminishing.
+It is also very rare to find sea glass on heavily populated beaches.
 One of the reasons for this is because town beaches or popular beaches are often very sandy and smooth.
 This is not the ideal sea glass environment.
-Remote rocky beaches are a great spot to look.
-During a storm it is these rocky areas that glass bottles can break against, which over time forms sea glass.
-It is also easier for sea glass to get suck on these beaches because there are more rocks for them to get wedged in between.
-Like everything else there are good days and bad ones but you never know what the tide will bring in!
+Remote rocky beaches are a great place to look.
+During a storm, it is these rocky areas that glass bottles can break against which, over time, forms sea glass.
+It is also easier for pieces of sea glass to get suck on these beaches because there are more rocks for them to get wedged in between.
+Like everything else there are good days and bad ones, but you never know what the tide will bring in!